killuhwhale/reportr/README.md

     - Dairy, and other info

 # Features:
+  - Create READ, WRITE and DELETE accounts
+  - Manage your employees access: change their username and password
+  - Upload your dairy's data directly from Workbook/ Spreadsheet
-  - Single Click Generate All TSVs and PDFS for ea Dairy
+  - Single Click Generate All Files and Reports for the Dairy
-    * Just click and get a folder to drag onto flash drive or open and print! **
+  - Update workbook/ spreadsheet template

 # Problems
   ## PDF Report